Explore

 A good movie

-“I wasn’t really sure what to expect from this flick but since there was a solid cast involved and since it was available on Netflix, I thought I might as well check it out.
-Well, for a directorial debut, the damned thing was certainly ambitious, that’s for sure.
-Indeed, Juel Taylor mixed up so m” read more
+“I wasn’t really sure what to expect from this flick but since it was directed by Kenneth Branagh and since it was available on Disney+, I thought I might as well check it out.
+Well, to be honest, I have to admit that I was actually pleasantly surprised by the damned thing.
+In my opinion, even if i” read more

 1 year, 6 months ago